Custom House, Newham

 Population: 13,411 (2011 census)

-Station: Docklands Light Railway, Beckton branch (zone 3)
+Station: Docklands Light Railway, Beckton branch, and Elizabeth line (zone 3)